miketeachman/micropython-i2s-examples/README.md

 The examples are supported on 3 ports:  STM32, ESP32, RP2.

-To use I2S with MicroPython on the Pyboards, ESP32, and Raspberry Pi Pico you will need to use a version of MicroPython that supports I2S.
-For Pyboards and the ESP32 the v1.17 release and nightly builds support I2S.
-For the Raspberry Pi Pico, the nightly builds support I2S, but not the v1.17 release.
-MicroPython binaries can be found [here](https://micropython.org/download/).
+To use I2S with MicroPython on the Pyboards, ESP32, and Raspberry Pi Pico you will need to install a version of MicroPython firmware that supports I2S.
+For these ports, I2S is supported in the v1.18 release and all nightly builds.

 The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.